Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Auctions

-\paragraph{Upper bound cost} The upper bound cost is to make $c_i = r_i$ where $r_i$ is the round trip cost of passenger $i$.
-The round trip cost~$r_i$ is the minimum cost for the driver to go from the starting location (or destination) to pick up and drop-off passenger $i$ and then return to the starting location (or destination).
-When the distances respect the triangle inequality, this definition of cost makes the restriction that~$v_i \geq r_i$ for all~$i \in A$ necessary and sufficient for $A$ to be a feasible trip.
-This definition also has the property that~$\sum_{i \in P} r_i \geq \cost(A)$ is satisfied for any $A$ because the cost of making all the round trips in a sequence is an upper bound to the optimal cost of the trip.
+\paragraph{Upper bound cost} The upper bound cost is to make $r_i$ equal to the round trip cost of passenger $i$.
+The round trip cost is the minimum cost for the driver to go from the starting location (or destination) to pick up and drop-off passenger $i$ and then return to the starting location (or destination).
+When the distances respect the triangle inequality, this definition of reserve price makes the restriction that~$v_i \geq r_i$ for all~$i \in A$ necessary and sufficient for $A$ to be a feasible trip, as it has the property that~$\sum_{i \in P} r_i \geq \mathrm{\emph{cost}}(A)$ is satisfied for any $A$ because the cost of making all the round trips in a sequence is an upper bound to the optimal cost of the trip.
+Note that this reserve price can still be lower than the cost of other means of transportation, such as a taxi, especially if the driver is near the passenger.